Duchy12/quest-2-right-eye-blur-fix/README.md

 This is a hotfix to the right eye blur/stretching issue with oculus quest 2 airlink

 ## Usage
-Save the [script](https://raw.githubusercontent.com/Duchy12/quest-2-right-eye-blur-fix/main/FixBlur.bat) as a batch file (remove the .txt extension)
-Run the batch script as admin
+Get the script form the [releases](https://github.com/Duchy12/quest-2-right-eye-blur-fix/releases/tag/release) Run the batch script as admin
 Enjoy